redaelmountassir/example-projects/Day2/README.md

 - Functions
 - Scopes

-## Practice
+## Practice 📝

-Create an identical list of elements under the element with the id `winning-moves`.
+The first assignment is to create an identical list of elements under the element with the id `winning-moves`.
 It must be the appropriate winning moves relative to the original list (scissors to rock, rock to paper, paper to scissors).
 Consider using `if` or `switch` statements.
+The second statement requires you make an **arrow function** that takes an **array of options** and will select a random one to `console.log`.